 Validity

-The customs code has to be renewed annually after the business license renewal.
+The customs code must be renewed annually and at the time of the business license renewal.
 The customs code will be suspended if it is not renewed within 60 days from its expiry date.

 To learn more, contact us